Paytm: Acquisitions

-Paytm board has approved a resolution which would allot 47,042 equity shares to 60 employees under its ESOP Scheme 2008 and ESOP Scheme 2019.

 In October 2021, Paytm acquired digital lending company CreditMate.

+Other investments

+Paytm invested $5 million in auto-rickshaw aggregator and hyperlocal delivery firm Jugnoo in 2015.
+In 2016, it invested in logistics startups LogiNext and XpressBees.
+In April 2017, Paytm invested in healthcare artificial intelligence (AI) startup QorQL.
+It also invested in mobile loyalty program and analytics startup MobiQuest.

 International expansion

 Japan

-Paytm established a joint venture with SoftBank and Yahoo Japan, called PayPay Corporation, to offer services in the Japanese market.
+Paytm established a joint venture with SoftBank and Yahoo!
+Japan, called PayPay Corporation, to offer services in the Japanese market.
 Paytm launched the PayPay app, a QR-based payment settlement service, in Japan on 22 October 2018.

 Canada

 Paytm Labs Inc. was established in Toronto, Ontario in 2014 as a research and development division.
 It recently launched a fraud risk management platform called Pi for fintechs and digital marketplaces where transaction value is high.

 Paytm Insider

 Paytm Insider is a mobile app that helps to book tickets for Cricket matches, live entertainment shows and sports games online.

-Controversies

-California-based PayPal filed a case against Paytm in the Indian trademark office for using a logo with a similar colour combination to its own on 18 November 2016.